Skip to main content

 Which Colleges Accept a 2.9 GPA?

 Below is a list of the top colleges with freshman classes averaging a 2.9 high school GPA.
-It’s worth noting that the schools listed below aren’t the only institutions that students with 2.9 GPAs should consider.
-Numerous colleges and universities don’t publish the average GPA and it’s vital for students to do their research while building their college lists.
+Note that the schools listed below aren’t the only institutions that students with 2.9 GPAs should consider.
+Many colleges and universities don’t publish their average GPA, making it essential for students to research carefully when building their college lists.

 School Name